crhota/Facial-Keypoints-Detection-using-Multi-Layer-Perceptron-with-Kaggle-Dataset-in-Julia/README.md

 I sincerely thank **Julia Slack Community** (https://julialang.slack.com) and **my batchmates of Jan-May'19 Computational Machine Laerning Course at CCE, IISc** for clarifying various doubts of mine which helped a lot at critical junctures of my learning.

 I am indebted to **my family** for providing me the support and space to spend time on learning new things.

+## 3. Tools Involved / Setting up the Project to Run State

 ## 4. Link to Data / Description of the available Data
 Training and Test Data is available at following location: https://www.kaggle.com/c/facial-keypoints-detection/data <br>